The major festivals of Quebec: FEQ, Carnival, and celebrations not to be missed

 The Celebration Paddock

-During the FEQ, Carnival, or New France Festival, Carrera Café in Petit-Champlain is the ideal headquarters.
-Between events, come recharge your batteries with a strong espresso, a local platter, and a terrace on the historic cobblestones.
+During the FEQ, the Carnival, or the New France Festivities, Carrera Café in Petit-Champlain is the ideal headquarters.
+Between events, come recharge with a strong espresso, a local platter, and a terrace on the historic cobblestones.

 More articles